 This article outlines the steps to establish connectivity with the Greenhouse Harvest API.
-The following items are required if you are building an integration between Greenhouse and third-party systems that will read and write data to Greenhouse via the API:
+The following are required if you are building an integration between Greenhouse Recruiting and third-party systems that will read and write data to Greenhouse Recruiting via Harvest API:

 - An active Harvest API key with the correct permissions (for read and write requests)

 - A valid user ID in the “on-behalf-of” header (for write requests)

 - Whitelist Greenhouse’s server IPs (if required) - see Greenhouse Server IP Addresses for the latest list

 If you are developing an integration and do not have a Greenhouse Recruiting account, you will need assistance from a Greenhouse Recruiting user who has the developer permission Can manage All organization's API Credentials to complete the steps below.
 Any Greenhouse Recruiting user (Site Admin, Job Admin, or Basic) can be assigned a developer permission.
 Click here for more information.

 To generate a Harvest API key, the user with the appropriate developer permission should click the Configure icon in the upper right-hand corner and navigate to Dev Center on the left-hand panel.

 From the Dev Center page, click API Credential Management.

 From the API Credential Management page, click Create New API Key to generate the API key.
 Click here to learn more about how to manage API key permissions.

 How do I determine which endpoints to whitelist?